-The learner has used a mind map to plan her diary entries.
+The learner has used a mind map to plan herdiary entries.

-See how the learner edited her diary entry in the example below.
+See how the learner edited her diary entry in the) Step 3: Write and edit the draft text example below.

-She corrects spelling: excited

-She corrects spelling: burden

 Write a draft of the text using the ideas from the plan.
-Edit the draft by correcting any grammar, punctuation, spelling and format errors.

-Monday, 6 October 2013

-I feel stressed but ecxited as this is the beginning of the end - my final high school chapter.
+Edit the draft to correcting any grammar, punctuation, spelling and format errors.
+Monday, 6 October 2013 excited I feel stressed but ecxited as this is the beginning of the She corrects spelling: • end - my final high school chapter.
 I'm nervous because I don't know what to expect.
 Did I study enough?
 My whole school career is almost over!

-Wednesday, 27 November 2013

-burden That month flashed by!
+Wednesday, 27 November 2013 She corrects spelling: •burden That month flashed by!
 It's over!
 A huge birden has lifted off me.
 I am so happy.
 I gave it my best shot.
 All I can do is wait for the results now.
 I feel a bit sad, too - school is over forever!

-Monday, 6 October 2013 First date

-I feel stressed but excited as this is the beginning of the end - my final high school chapter.
+Step 4: Write the final text First date Monday, 6 October 2013 I feel stressed but excited as this is the beginning of the end - my final high school chapter.
 I'm nervous because I don't know what to expect.
 Did I study enough?
 My whole school career is almost over!

-Second date

-Wednesday, 27 November 2013

-That month flashed by!
+Second date ····→ Wednesday, 27 November 2013 That month flashed by!
 It's over!
 A huge burden has lifted off me.
 I am so happy.
 I gave it my best shot.
-All I can do is wait for the results now.
-I feel a bit sad, too - school is over forever!
+All I can do

-Activity: Writing a diary entry
+© Department of Basic Education 2015 146 SHORTER TIDOWNLOAD MORE RESOURCES LIKE THIS ON ECOLEBOOKS.COM